airbnb/streamalert/docs/source/firehose.rst

     }
   }

-And the following schemas are defined across one or multiple files in the ``conf/schemas`` directory:
+And the following schemas are defined across one or more files in the ``conf/schemas`` directory:

 .. code-block:: json